Skip to main content

 Employment Information

-• A Division of Biological Sciences’ team member will contact you by email if you must attend an employee hiring session.
+• A School of Biological Sciences’ Human Resources team member will contact you by email for instructions on employeement paperwork.

-• Graduate students employed in Teaching Assistant title code 2310 and Undergraduate Tutors employed in title code 2860 are covered by a collective bargaining agreement between UC San Diego and the ASE/UAW.
+• Graduate students employed in Teaching Assistant title code 2310 and Undergraduate Reader/Graders employed in title code 2850 are covered by a collective bargaining agreement between UC San Diego and the ASE/UAW.

 • Names and addresses of all ASEs are released to the UAW as a condition of employment in the represented title codes.